tmay-sarsaparilla/PGNParser/README.md

 by parsing and plotting `.pgn` files (Portable Game Notation).

-It can produce either an animated `.gif` of a game or a `.pdf` with a single page per move.
+It can produce either an animated `.gif` of a game, a `.pdf` with a single page per move, or `.png` files of individual moves.

 ## Installation
 ### Using PyPi: